kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 If a listener has a conflict, this should be reported in the `ListenerEntryStatus` of the conflicted `ListenerSet` by setting the `Conflicted` condition to `True`.

 Implementations SHOULD be cautious about what information from the parent or siblings are reported to avoid accidentally leaking sensitive information that the child would not otherwise have access to.
 This can include contents of secrets etc.

-### Policy Attachment

-Policy attachment is [under discussion] in https://github.com/kubernetes-sigs/gateway-api/discussions/2927

-Similar to Routes, `ListenerSet` can inherit policy from a Gateway.
-Policies that attach to a `ListenerSet` apply to all listeners defined in that resource, but do not impact listeners in the parent `Gateway`.
-This allows `ListenerSets` attached to the same `Gateway` to have different policies.
-If the implementation cannot apply the policy to only specific listeners, it should reject the policy.

 ## Alternatives